gdt050579/AppCUI-rs/docs/chapter-2/mouse.md

                 if data.modifier.contains(KeyModifier::Ctrl) {
                     // the mouse button was pressed while the Ctrl key was also pressed } else {

-                }
+                    // the mouse button was pressed without the Ctrl key being pressed }
             },
             _ => {